YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/README.md

 ## Implementation framework and environment 🖥️

 We used **Google Colab Pro+** for computing with high-performance GPUs—specifically A100 and V100 each boasting 51.0GB of RAM.
 The Python environment was used for developing scripts that executed the majority of the project's essential steps mentioned above.
-The PyTorch framework is used to implement deep learning and transfer learning.
-Additionally, a Javascript code was utilized for downloading nighttime satellite imagery.
+The **PyTorch** framework is used to implement deep learning and transfer learning.
+A Javascript code was utilized for downloading nighttime satellite imagery via Google Earth Engine (GEE). **QGIS** is also used for visualization and plotting maps.

 ## Scripts 📜